DLR-RM/Contextual-MIRS-Assistance/README.md

   This repo contains the data set recorded during the pilot user study, the scripts to calculate the mean and standard deviation of the presented data and to plot   the data.
   It is required to run the evaluation scripts using Python 2.7.
   The generated plots are saved in the folder `plots` within this repo.

+Before running please adapt following parameters (line 30-34) `PLOT_SPLINE = True 	## if True plot second benchmark, if False plot first CONTROL = True		## if True plot control group
+`